-After a few moments it began to seem as though the snowflakes were stationary and it was I who was moving, streaking past them at incredible speed toward that which created them.
+After a few moments it would begin to seem as though the snowflakes were stationary and it was I who was moving, streaking past them at incredible speed toward that which created them.
 I felt light and pure and everything made sense.
 I was lifted up and out of the illusion of this world.
-It was so familiar, that feeling of moving through space toward something.
+It was so familiar—that feeling of moving through space toward something.

-To be a child again and feel that sort of expansiveness and freedom and not be troubled by the contradictions of reality or burdened by the cares of everyday life.
+Oh, to be a child once more and again feel that sense of expansiveness and freedom; to not be troubled by the contradictions of reality or burdened by the cares of everyday life!
 I don’t recall when I stopped looking up at the snow or contemplating infinity.
 I’m grateful for the children for making me realize we don’t need to give all our attention and energy to the challenges of life.
 Those things will take care of themselves.